hbedros/Bamazon/README.md

 # BAMazon

-The goal was to create an Amazon-like store front using Node.js and MySQL.
+Creating an Amazon-like store front using Node.js and MySQL.

 ## Getting Started